elin902/django_lab/readme.md

 1. Clone the repository into the host machine/VM.

-2. Edit the user and password for the database in the .env file.
+2. Edit the db name, user name and password in the .env file or leave them as they are, if you wish.

 3. Spin up containers with the following command: